 - Property owners must register the rental property with the city’s new rental unit registry.

-- Chapter 5 rents may be increased by that same percentage change in consumer prices (100% of CPI) but due to a different calculation it remains slightly lower in the near term (currently it is about 3.5%).
+- Chapter 5 rents may be increased by that same percentage change in consumer prices (100% of CPI) but due to a different calculation.

 - A relocation fee is now obligated whenever a tenancy is involuntarily terminated, such as for landlord use, extended remodeling, or an Ellis Act withdrawal of a property from rental service (more below).

-- Chapter 5 tenants (only) now have a new residency requirement: rent stabilization only applies when the tenant is resident in the apartment for at least nine months out of the calendar year.
+- Chapter 5 tenants (only) now have a new residency requirement: the tenant must resident in the apartment for at least nine months out of the calendar year to qualify for Chapter 5 protections.

 For a detailed history of how we got here please read our historical recap, A Brief History of Rent Stabilization in Beverly Hills.